Founder of Nikka Whisky Masataka Taketsuru

 In 1962-63, supported by Asahi Breweries, Masataka traveled to Scotland with his adopted son Takeshi to acquire a Coffey still, which began operation at the Nishinomiya factory in November 1964.
 In September 1965, he released the first Japanese whisky blended with Coffey Grain.

-In May 1969, under Masataka’s direction, his team built Miyagikyo Distillery in a forest in Miyagi Prefecture.
+In May 1969, under Masataka's direction, his team built Miyagikyo Distillery in the forest of Miyagi Prefecture.
 This distillery produced malt whisky with a character different from that of Yoichi.
-With Yoichi’s Highland-style malt, Miyagikyo’s Lowland-style malt, and Coffey Grain, they were able to create a unique whisky that no one had ever seen in Japan, fulfilling Masataka Taketsuru's dream.
+With Yoichi's Highland-style malt, Miyagikyo's Lowland-style malt, and Coffey Grain, they were able to create a unique whisky that no one had ever seen in Japan, fulfilling Masataka Taketsuru's dream.

 継